Toho

-Toho Co., Ltd. (Note: Sometimes stylized as Toho Company, Ltd., especially in older English-language production logos.) (東宝株式会社, Tōhō Kabushiki-gaisha) is a Japanese entertainment company that primarily engages in producing and distributing films and exhibiting stage plays.
+Toho Co., Ltd. (Note: Sometimes stylized as Toho Company, Ltd., especially in older English-language production logos.) (東宝株式会社, Tōhō Kabushiki-gaisha) is a Japanese film production, distribution, and theater stage exhibition company.
 It is headquartered in Chiyoda, Tokyo, and is one of the core companies of the Osaka-based Hankyu Hanshin Toho Group.
-Toho is best known for producing and distributing many of Ishirō Honda and Eiji Tsuburaya's kaiju and tokusatsu films as well as the films of Akira Kurosawa and the animated films produced by Studio Ghibli, Shin-Ei Animation, TMS Entertainment, CoMix Wave Films, and OLM, Inc. The company has released the majority of the highest-grossing Japanese films, and through its subsidiaries, is the largest film importer in Japan.
+Toho is best known for producing and distributing many of Ishirō Honda and Eiji Tsuburaya's kaiju and tokusatsu films as well as the films of Akira Kurosawa and the animated films produced by Studio Ghibli, Studio Pierrot, Production I.G, Shin-Ei Animation, TMS Entertainment (except for Anpanman), Madhouse, Inc., CoMix Wave Films, and OLM, Inc. The company has released the majority of the highest-grossing Japanese films, and through its subsidiaries, is the largest film importer in Japan.
 The Doraemon film series, distributed by Toho since 1980, is the highest-grossing film series and animated film series in Japan.
 It is also one of the highest-grossing non-English language film series.